groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/document-loading/load-preview-document-pages-groupdocs-redaction-java/_index.md

 Alternatively, download the latest version from [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).

 ### License Acquisition Steps
 1. **Free Trial**: Start with a free trial to explore GroupDocs.Redaction's features.
 2. **Temporary License**: Obtain a temporary license if you need more time or functionality beyond the trial period.
-3. **Purchase**: Consider purchasing a license for long-term use and support.
+3. **Purchase**: Consider purchasing a license for long‑term use and support.

 #### Basic Initialization and Setup
 To begin using GroupDocs.Redaction, initialize the `Redactor` class by specifying the path to your document: